-I am actively looking for highly motivated prospective graduate students to join my team in tackling the cutting edge research on water resources and climate modeling in alpine and polar environments.
-My long term research objective is to develop a fully coupled atmosphere-land modeling approach, based on the blending of physics-based models and machine learning, and aimed at projecting spatially resolved water availability within a region of interest.
-More specifically, I envision a two-way coupling between a regional climate model, on one end, and models of surface processes including glacier, snow and hydrological models, on the other.
+I am looking for highly motivated graduate students to join my team in tackling research problems on glacier mass changes and climate modeling.
+My long-term research objective is to develop a coupled atmosphere-glacier modeling approach, based on the blending of physics-based models and machine learning, and aimed at projecting glacier mass changes within a region of interest.

 Some tips for prospective candidates:

 For work in my group, strong mathematics and physics skills are essential.
-You should have fluency in calculus, linear algebra, and be very familiar with differential equations, data analysis and statistics.
+You should have fluency in calculus, linear algebra, data analysis and statistics.
 Supervision through the Institute of Applied Mathematics is possible: there is a strong fluid dynamics presence across campus.

 - 2019 -